Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: Metric Action and Modified Generators

 \section{Metric Action and Modified Generators}

 In Section \ref{sec:Phase_space_Action} and \ref{sec:so_phase_space_action} we derived the Lorentz and SO(\textit{D}) covariant phase-space actions.
-Here we will comment on the apparent differences to the more common metric formulation, where the phase-space action reads,
+Here, we comment on the apparent differences from the more common metric formulation, where the phase-space action reads,

 with the momenta conjugate to the spatial metric given by,

 Here and below, we will use the covariant notation, but obtain the SO($D$)-covariant expressions if we set $X^A=(1,0)$, $E^0_{~i} =\pi^i_{~0}=0$ and restrict $A,B, \dots$ to $a,b, \dots$.